zendeskgarden/svg-icons/README.md

 ### React / JavaScript

 In the following snippet, a source SVG is imported directly as a component.

-_Note: This usage relies on the bundler configuration described above._
+_Note: This example is for users using `@svgr/webpack`.
+See bundler configuration details described above._

 ```jsx
 import React from 'react';